Skip to Main Content

 Pregnancy Related Accommodations

-Students requesting accommodation based on pregnancy, childbirth or a related medical condition should contact the Office of Student Affairs.
+Students requesting accommodation based on pregnancy, childbirth or a related medical condition should contact the Disability Services Office.
 Students may be asked to provide supporting documentation and engage in an interactive process, which may include considering a number of factors, such as the student’s limitations and the nature and requirements of the academic program, with the goal of finding an acceptable accommodation or academic adjustment.

 There may be a need to consult with appropriate college officials, to determine program requirements and possible accommodations and adjustments.
 Reasonable accommodations or academic adjustments may include, but are not limited to, granting leaves of absence, providing take-home tests to students who are bedridden or homebound, allowing make-up tests and papers, or scheduling a meeting with the instructor for a student who had to miss class because of medical appointments or medical complications in order to make up missed content.